TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "Miss J, that's technically not The Flash.
 That's actually Karan."

-"I know, Eddy.
-I'm just joking."

-"Oh yes- I mean- ha ha ha."
+"Karan!!!!"

+## Oi Wilson

+"Oi Wilson"

+"Alright Wilson"

+"Hello Mr Wilson"

+"Mr Wilson"

+"How's it going Mr W"

-## Cardboard
+##

 I can't help but think through\
-all these cutout memories
+all these cutout memories.

 I don't recall them\
 as continuous stories\
 but tiny snippets\
 of folded moments\
 connected together\
-like cardboard grooves
+like cardboard grooves.

 They try to remind me\
 of what's important\
 the humanity I encountered\
 seemed small at the time\
 but looking back\
-brought me so much meaning
+brought me so much meaning.

 I hope to hold on\
 to all of that\
 so I tape them together\
 like cardboard stuck onto\
-my blog post page.
+my blog post page\
+long may it last.

-## 28
+## 29

 "Yes, 29!!"

-"Wow!
-That's incredible!
-29!?
+"That's incredible!
+29 people!?
 Inside there!??!"

 "Yes that's right."